 Whether you start tomatoes from your own seeds or purchased seeds indoors you should start them at least 6-8 weeks before your last frost.
 This will give you plenty of time for seeds to reach the proper size before you harden them off to plant outdoors.

-Plant seeds in organic high-quality seed starting mix like Black Gold, they should be planted 1/2″ depth and mix should be moistened.
+Plant seeds in an organic high-quality seed starting mix like Black Gold, they should be planted 1/2″ depth and moistened.